-The next edition of the festival will be held in late March, 2021.
-If you have a film ready to be submitted, you can send your film to us before the winter deadline, which is March 15, 2021.
-It is worth noting that due to the Coronavirus pandemic, the next edition of the festival will be online, which means that films will be privately judged, and we will announce the winners; if you are a winner, you will have the option to request for online screening.
+The next edition of the festival will be held in late March 2021.
+If you have a film ready to be submitted, you can send your film to us before the winter deadline, March 15, 2021.
+Due to the Coronavirus pandemic, the next edition of the festival will be online, which means that films will be privately judged, and we will announce the winners; if you are a winner, you will have the option to request for online screening.

 Best International Narrative Short